nanocosmos/docs/docs/cloud/analytics.md

 ## Client Metrics

-H5Live
+### H5Live

-Webcaster
+### Webcaster

 ## Analytics Dashboard

 different levels: basic, full, premium
 -> dependent visibility of views metric widgets

-general filter options: country, tag, time
+general filter options: country, tag, time range

 ### Home

-Worldmap: Playout/Ingests, Buffering Play Ratio, Latency, Playtime average, Usage (received/sent), Adaptive bitrate
+The selected filter options affect all availabe metrics.

+#### World map

+The world map gives an overview where your customers are located and shows statistics per country.
+You can choose from the following categories:

+- Playout/Ingests: how many streams where ingested and played back
+- Buffering Play Ratio (only available with [H5Live metrics](#h5live) enabled): the ratio between buffer and playback duration over all playouts for a country
+  - a ratio of 0% means no buffering
+  - a ratio of 100% means no playback was possible
+  - for countries like India with a high number of mobile connections and unstable internet connection, a higher buffering/play ratio compared to other countries is expected
+- Latency (only available with [H5Live metrics](#h5live) enabled): the average playback latency over all playbacks for a country
+- Playtime average (only available with [H5Live metrics](#h5live) enabled): the average playback duration of a playback event, shows how long a viewer will watch a stream
+- Usage (received/sent): the ingest and playback usage (in gigabytes) for a country

+A table directly below the world map shows a top ten country list for the selected category.
-- top ten countries
+The top ten countries are also highlighted on the world map.

-Data sent/received
+#### Data sent/received

+The total traffic per day/hour/minute (depending on the selected time range) for your organization.

-Month to Date
+#### Month to Date

+The total traffic per month.
+Can be used to compare the current month with the previous month.

-Usage Playout
+#### Usage Playout

+The total playout traffic for each playout method.

+- H5Live: the standard low latency playback method
+- RTMP: less scalable
+- HLS: long latency playback
+- H5Live Token: in case you have your own (RTMP) ingest server, from which the streams are pulled and then distributed in the nanoStream cloud to your viewers

-Usage Ingest
+#### Usage Ingest

+The total ingest traffic for each ingest method.

+- RTMP: generic ingest method
+- Webcaster: plugin-free stream ingest via Browser

-GBytes per Streamname
+#### GBytes per Streamname

+Ingest (received) and playback (sent) traffic for each stream.

-GBytes per Client
+#### GBytes per Client

+Playback (sent) traffic for each client (referrer).

-GBytes per IP
+#### GBytes per IP

+Ingest (received) and playback (sent) traffic for each IP.

-Countries
+#### Countries

+A pie-chart which shows the percentage distribution of total traffic for countries.

 ### H5Live

+Most of the metrics are only available with [H5Live metrics](#h5live) enabled.
+The selected filter options affect all availabe metrics.

-H5Live play count per OS
+#### H5Live play count per OS

+Percentage distribution of playbacks on operating systems (OS).

-H5Live play count per browser
+#### H5Live play count per browser

+Percentage distribution of playbacks in Browsers.

-Maximum concurrent H5Live viewers
+#### Maximum concurrent H5Live viewers

+The concurrent viewer count over all streams (dependent on the filter options) for a point in time.

-Reasons for stopping
+#### Reasons for stopping

+The number and types of reason why playbacks were stopped or interrupted.
+The link in the top right will open a new page with a explanation for each stop reason.

-Play Buffering Ratio
+#### Play Buffering Ratio

+The ratio between buffer and playback duration over all playouts.
+Similar to the same category of the [world map](#world-map).

-Player Loading Count
+#### Player Loading Count

+The number of player initalisations (clients which attempt to playback a stream) per country.

-Average and median of player buffer length in seconds
+#### Average and median of player buffer length in seconds

+The buffer length is the decisive factor for the latency.
+Similar to the "Latency" category of the [world map](#world-map).

-Median play start time in seconds
+#### Median play start time in seconds

+The time it takes until the playback of a stream is started - first frame rendered by the H5Live player.

-Status/Error Codes
+#### Status/Error Codes

+The number and types of status and error codes which occurred during playbacks.
+The link in the top right will open a new page with a explanation for each code.

-Average and median of played time in seconds
+#### Average and median of played time in seconds

+The average and median playback duration of a playback event, shows how long a viewer will watch a stream Similar to the "Playtime average" category of the [world map](#world-map).

-Used player versions
+#### Used player versions

-### Adaptive Bitrate
+Percentage distribution of playbacks based on the used version of the H5Live player.

 ### Webcaster

+Most of the metrics are only available with [Webcaster metrics](#webcaster) enabled.
+The selected filter options affect all availabe metrics.

-Webcaster publish count per OS
+#### Webcaster publish count per OS

+Percentage distribution of ingests on operating systems (OS).

-Webcaster publish count per browser
+#### Webcaster publish count per browser

+Percentage distribution of ingests in Browsers.

-Average and median of video bitrate
+#### Average and median of video bitrate

+The average and median bitrate used by the video encoder over all ingested streams.
+Note that the video encoder might reduce the bitrate if the available bandwidth is not high enough for the user specified bitrate.

-Average and median of audio bitrate
+#### Average and median of audio bitrate

+The average and median bitrate used by the audio encoder over all ingested streams.

-Average and median of ingest time in seconds
+#### Average and median of ingest time in seconds

+The average and median duration a stream was live, over all ingested streams.

-Used webcaster versions
+#### Used webcaster versions

+Percentage distribution of ingests based on the used version of the Webcaster.

 ### Reports

+Makes it possible to export metrics.
+Currently it is rather limited and generates a PDF with usage values (data sent and received) for the selected time range.
+The PDF contains the total numbers and two histograms.